technologycoder/lucene-solr/solr/contrib/ltr/README.md

 fourth feature (userTextPhraseMatch) will be looking for an external field called 'user_text' passed in through the request, and will fire if there is a term match for the document field 'title' from the value of the external field 'user_text'.
+You can provide default values for external features as well by specifying ${myField:myDefault}, similar to how you would in a Solr config.
 See the "Run a Rerank Query" section for how to pass in external information.

 ### Custom Features
 Custom features can be created by extending from